rstudio/rstudio-conf/2024/README.md

 ### Keras 3: Deep Learning made easy
 💬 Tomasz Kalinowski

-Keras 3 is a ground-up rewrite of Keras 2, keeping everything that was already great the same, while refining and simplifying parts of the API based on lessons accumulated over the past few years.
-Come to this talk to learn about all the features (new and old) in Keras that make it easy to build, train, evaluate and deploy deep learning models.
+Keras 3 is a ground-up rewrite of Keras 2, keeping everything that was already great the same while refining and simplifying parts of the API based on lessons accumulated over the past few years.
+Come to this talk to learn about all the features (new and old) in Keras that make it easy to build, train, evaluate, and deploy deep learning models.

 [GitHub Repo](https://github.com/t-kalinowski/posit-conf-2024)

-### Quality Control to avoid GIGO in Deep Learning Models.
+### Quality Control to Avoid GIGO in Deep Learning Models.
 💬 Vasant Marur

 Deep Learning models help answer scientific questions, but they are only as accurate as the data we feed them.
 To ensure accurate models, we can implement quality control (QC) methods to ensure only high-quality data is used in training these models.
 Scientists generate thousands of images as part of Image-Based High Content Screening assays.
 To help them quickly assess the quality of these images before considerable time is spent analyzing them, we developed an interactive tool using Shiny that displays which images were flagged as part of QC.
 In this talk, I’ll explain how we created this QC tool and share ideas on how you could leverage your existing code and turn it into a stand-alone web app your stakeholders can use.